rbms-bsc/DCRMR/_pages/Other-notes/Note-on-manifestation.md

 <a name="7.20.8.2">7.20.8.2</a> If the statement of limitation is accompanied by statements of responsibility or other information relating to the production of the edition, include as much of the additional information in the note as is considered important.

 >Example:
->"250 copies printed"--Pref.
+><CITE>"250 copies printed"--Pref.</CITE>

 >Example:
->"Of this edition one hundred and twenty one copies have been numbered and signed by Dr. Julian Wolff, B.S.I. and Hugh Pentecost"--Title page verso
+><CITE>"Of this edition one hundred and twenty one copies have been numbered and signed by Dr. Julian Wolff, B.S.I. and Hugh Pentecost"--Title page verso</CITE>

 >Example:
->"A special edition of twenty, signed and numbered, copies was produced and bound in full red Morocco.
-These special copies are each housed in a sculptural human heart shaped box, sitting atop a wooden anatomical specimen stand."-- Colophon.
+><CITE>"A special edition of twenty, signed and numbered, copies was produced and bound in full red Morocco.
+These special copies are each housed in a sculptural human heart shaped box, sitting atop a wooden anatomical specimen stand."-- Colophon.</CITE>

 >Example:
->"Of this edition, 100 copies have been bound in hardcovers, numbered and signed by Dr. Julian Wolff, B.S.I.
-Commissionaire."
+><CITE>"Of this edition, 100 copies have been bound in hardcovers, numbered and signed by Dr. Julian Wolff, B.S.I.
+Commissionaire."</CITE>

 <a name="7.20.8.3">7.20.8.3</a>  If the statement of limitation includes the unique number of the item being cataloged, give only the statement of limitation as [Note on manifestation](/DCRMR/other-notes/Note-on-manifestation/).
 Record the copy number as a [Note on item](/DCRMR/notes-on-items/Note-on-item/), if considered important (see [10.20.7.1](/DCRMR/notes-on-items/Note-on-item/#10.20.7.1)).